 A small gene pool means the Affenpinscher may be prone to some breed-specific health concerns, including:

 You can minimize serious health concerns in the Affenpinscher by purchasing her from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.

 Affenpinschers have a stubborn terrier-type personality, but they also possess the terrier's intelligence and ability to learn.
 They need a firm and consistent trainer who will keep learning as fun as possible.
-Positive reinforcement techniques are the best method for training this occasionally sensitive breed.
+Positive reinforcement techniques are the best for training this occasionally sensitive breed.
 As with most small dogs, the Affie may be difficult to housebreak.
 House training and basic manners should be priorities for the Affen.